 You take your car in to be serviced every 3000-5000 miles.
 You pay a visit to your doctor every year.
-So why wouldn’t you also get your routine heating and cooling maintenance in Dublin each season?
+So why wouldn’t you also get your routine heating and cooling maintenance in Livermore each season?

 You may think that if the AC kept you cool all last summer, or you didn’t encounter any problems with your furnace last winter, that you can skip having someone come out and maintain the system.
 But that’s where you may run into malfunctions.